lmgarciac/DX12_LightingShaders/README.md

 ## Build & Run Instructions

 1. Open the project in **Visual Studio**.
-2. Add:
-   - `main.cpp`
-   - `PBR.hlsl`
-3. Link the following libraries:
-   - `d3d12.lib`
-   - `dxgi.lib`
-   - `d3dcompiler.lib`
-4. Ensure `PBR.hlsl` is located where the executable can load it
-   (or adjust the path in `D3DCompileFromFile`).
-5. **Build and run in `Release x64`** — this is the default expected configuration.
+2. **Build and run in `Release x64`** — this is the default expected configuration.

-6. Run the executable.
-   You should see a rotating cube or sphere with real-time lighting.
+You should see a rotating cube sphere or model with real-time lighting.

 ---